nasa/Common-Metadata-Repository/bootstrap-app/README.md

 NOTE from CMR-1908 that when reindexing a provider the collections are not reindexed in the all revisions index.
 The workaround here is to use the indexer endpoint for reindexing collections.

+Operator can use the `start_index` parameter to index concepts with sequence number larger than the `start_index` value.
+This parameter is used to recover from a prematurely terminated bulk index request.

 ### Bulk index all providers

     curl -i -XPOST http://localhost:3006/bulk_index/providers/all